EAlmazanG/e2e-shop-pipedash/README.md

 -->

 ## Overview
-**e2eShop-pipeDash** is a complete end-to-end pipeline and dashboard project designed to provide insights into an eCommerce business.
-It gathers, processes, and visualizes key metrics such as sales, inventory levels, and customer behavior, enabling data-driven decisions for eCommerce optimization.
+**e2eShop-pipeDash** is a complete end-to-end pipeline and dashboard project designed to provide insights into an commerce business.
+It gathers, processes, and visualizes key metrics such as sales and customer behavior, enabling data-driven decisions for optimization.
 This project demonstrates integration with AWS (for data ingestion and storage in S3), Airflow (for orchestration), Snowflake (as a data warehouse), and Tableau for final data visualization.

 ## Problem Statement
-Many eCommerce businesses need a streamlined, scalable way to monitor and analyze their data.
+Many businesses need a streamlined, scalable way to monitor and analyze their data.
 This project aims to solve this problem by building a pipeline that captures essential metrics, organizes data for efficient querying, and presents the results in a dashboard for quick insights.
 This approach provides business leaders with a clear, actionable view of their performance, inventory, and customer behavior.

 ## Technologies
 - **AWS Lambda**: Automates data ingestion from API or source files to S3 (serving as a datalake).
 - **Amazon S3**: Storage for raw data files.
-- **Apache Airflow**: Manages ETL processes, transforming data in Snowflake.
+- **Apache Airflow**: Manages ETL processes, transforming from AWS lambda to Snowflake.
 - **Snowflake**: Data warehouse for structured storage and querying.
 - **Tableau**: Dashboard for visualizing the final metrics and insights.